 What are you going to be doing for the next 3-4 years?
-Have you ever thought about extending your educational technology expertise with a doctorate?
+Have you ever thought about extending your educational technology expertise with a doctoral degree?
 If not, we think maybe you should consider it.
-Now is a great time to strongly consider that option, because we are pleased to announce that Central Michigan University is now accepting applications for our new Doctorate in Educational Technology, offered completely online.
+Now is a great time to strongly consider that option, because we are pleased to announce that Central Michigan University is now accepting applications for the next cohort of our Doctorate in Educational Technology, offered completely online.

 What is a Doctorate in Educational Technology?

 The CMU Doctorate in Educational Technology (D.E.T.) is a terminal degree, the highest degree available in its field.
 It is designed with professional research in mind.
 That is, the research we train you to perform is primarily designed to provide rigorous evaluation of educational technology or technology-based training in a local context.
 It is not research for research sake, but research with an explicit purpose, typically specific to where you work or may want to work.
 In this way, the goals of the D.E.T. are different than a PhD degree, which are primarily about advancing core knowledge in the field.

 As you consider this option, know that the D.E.T. is not designed like a longer and more difficult M.A. experience.
 In many ways, it is a completely different way of thinking.
 You will be exposed to the various tools of social science research, both qualitative (e.g., interviewing, focus groups, observations) and quantitative (statistical analysis of objective data), and learn how to use these to ensure that you know, with the highest degree of confidence, how well educational technology or technology-based training programs are meeting their objectives.
 In so doing, you become an expert in that specific area and are prepared for any number of leadership positions related to it.

 As noted above, this degree is offered completely online.
 There are no required visits to campus, no required weekend visits to far-flung places, and no summer face-to-face requirements.
 However, the expectations for what you do online are significant.